 These cookies are small - about one or two bites each.
 Perfect for a tiny treat after dinner, or enjoying a handful at a time (we won't tell)!
 They turn out soft, tender, and filled to the brim with peanut butter flavor.

 Serve these mini cookies any time you're looking for a quick homemade cookie recipe.
 They're so easy to make, the kids can help!
 Perfect for holiday cookie trays, after school treats, or movie night at home.
+These cookies are gluten-free and dairy-free.

 Ingredients and substitutions